jk-fisher/the_viney_agency/_authors/arnott_paul.md

 instagram: null
 image: /images/author_images/arnott_paul.jpg
 book_releases:
+  - book_title: Windrush The Soul Of A Ship
-  - book_title: We Need Snowflakes
+  - book_title: Is Anybody Up There
-  - book_title: The Long War
+  - book_title: Let Me Eat Cake
-  - book_title: Fake
+  - book_title: A Good Likeness
 ---
 Paul Arnott's career in media began at*The Independent*and*Time Out*as an arts correspondent before becoming a television producer, mainly with Channel Four - for whom he filmed arts documentaries from Bangalore to Johannesburg, New York to Cannes.
 His company, Edenwood Productions, has produced a diverse output, from the RSC film of*A Midsummer Night's Dream*to the BBC's*Love and Betrayal in India: White Mughals*presented by William Dalrymple.